lacymorrow/cinematic/README.md

 Currently Cinematic is only packaged for OSX 64-bit machines but Windows and Linux versions are almost complete.

-#### Mac OSX users can install by cloning the repo or downloading the zip, then copying `Cinematic.app` to your applications folder.
+#### Mac OSX users can install by cloning the repo or downloading the zip, then copying the file `.electrify/.dist/Cinematic-darwin-x64/Cinematic.app` to your applications folder.

+Native Windows and Linux Support coming soon!

 # Running Cinematic